 2020 - a busy publishing year

 Hell's Mile fulfils a promise Terry made after appearing on the Richard & Judy TV chat show to promote Hell Riders.
 Richard Madeley asked why no-one had written the novel - was it too big a subject?
 Terry promised to write it.
-Hell's Mile will be published in February.
+Hell's Mile was published in June.

-Two non-fiction works, The Wars of Thomas Morley and Winston's Charge, will be published by Hard Corps Books in March.
-That same month, Hard Corps Essays (an imprint of Hard Corps Books) will publish George & Winston, Redcoat Cavalry and Petticoat President.
+Two non-fiction works, The Wars of Thomas Morley and Winston's Charge, were published by Hard Corps Books in June.